-Limitation on Enrollment: This course is not open to students with previous credit for Administration of Justice 147, 147A or Criminal Justice 120A.
+Limitation on Enrollment: This course is not open to students with previous credit for Criminal Justice 120A, Administration of Justice 147 or Administration of Justice 147A.

 This course is an introduction to physical conditioning skills and techniques used in public safety occupations.
-Topics include introductory-level stretching, cardiovascular, and strength conditioning exercises to develop physical skills required in criminal justice, fire protection, and other public safety fields.
+Topics include introductory level stretching, cardiovascular, and strength conditioning exercises to develop physical skills required in criminal justice, fire protection, and other public safety fields.
 This course is intended for students preparing for employment in a public safety-related field.
 AA/AS; CSU.